Strange4/monke/deliverables/proposal.md

 Broad goal: wants to be better at typing (faster and less mistakes)

 User stories (give at least 2):
 1. _Uses a computer daily and finds that their typing ability does not match their thinking speed.
 They want to be able to type as fast as they think_
+    - ability to display the stats related to their typing
+    - display a variety of texts at random in order to practice on different types of texts
 2. _Wants to have a sense of competition between friends and show their improvement._
+    - multiplayer functionality
+    - ability to see opponents progress compared to yours
+    - leaderboard
 ---
 ### **User persona 2**

 Persona description: Office clerk